Software Engineering: A Modern Approach

 4. Considering the answers to question (2), list design patterns that:

-Decouple two types of classes.
+Decouple two kinds of classes.

 Simplify the use of a system.